 Here you can ride your heart out, get your hands dirty by participating in some real life cattle station work and train and ride along Australia’s best stockmen and campdrafters.
 Today this is a 4000 acres working cattle and sheep property and whilst you can join in the action you don’t have to forego any of the luxuries when it comes to accommodation and enjoying some of the best regional foods and cool climate wines from vineyards close by.
 Regardless if you are staying in the shearer’s lodgings or at the homestead, you will be sleeping in beautifully appointed rooms and enjoy Australian country hospitality at its absolute best.

 We do offer a number of unique horse and cattle station experiences at Waterloo which can be enjoyed all year round.
 The New England district has four distinct seasons to enjoy and whether experiencing a cool crisp winter morning or a temperate summer’s day, Waterloo is sure to provide a memorable experience.
 After a long day in the saddle depending on the season, you can enjoy sitting in front of one of the many cosy fireplaces, or cool off in the clear refreshing creek on a hot summers day.
-Throughout the week you will enjoy a vast menu of cattle and sheep station activities and you will also have the opportunity to give campdrafting a go and start chasing a ‘beast’.
+Throughout the week you will enjoy a vast menu of cattle and sheep station activities and get involved in riding and mustering cattle.

 Take a look at the program below with the details of the great experience that awaits you.
 For non-riders there is plenty to do and see at the station and in the area.
 The property boasts a large variety of outdoor activities where guests can try their hand at a range of pursuits from sapphire fossicking, bushwalking, trout fishing to exploring the properties seemingly endless hills which provide ample opportunity for bushwalking and wildlife spotting.
 The way the station is set-up, it’s also easy to jump into the 4WD and join up with the rider’s group along the way.
 However, please be warned that you might just want to sit in the garden on the veranda and enjoy the serenity and beauty of this wonderful place.